Cesar-S/PID-Fan-Control/README.md

 ## Function
-This sketch controls a fan blowing into a vertical acrylic tube designed to contain a floating a ping pong ball.
-The control algorithm is supposed to maintain the ball at a set height from the bottom of the tube.
+This sketch controls a fan blowing into a vertical acrylic tube designed to contain a floating ping pong ball.
+The control algorithm is supposed to levitate the ball at a set height from the bottom of the tube.
-* Distance measurement is with a SR-04 ultrasonic sensor located at the open end of the tube.
+* Distance using a SR-04 ultrasonic sensor located at the open end of the tube.
-* The fan is controlled with a PWM signal fed into a L293D motor controller with built in diode protection.
+* The fan at the other end of the tube is controlled with a PWM signal into a L293D motor controller.
 * A 2 line LCD display module and a rotary encoder are used to change the PID constants while tuning the loop.
-The LCD is conencteed with a Shift Register one-wire backpack;
+The LCD is connecteed with a Shift Register one-wire backpack;
 other types of LCD will requires changes to the class initialisation parameters to suit that hardware type.
-* PID parameters can be saved to EEPROM and are relaoded at startup.
+* PID parameters can be saved to EEPROM and are reloaded at startup.
-* Data is logged to the Serial Monitor to allow it to be graphed externally.
-Arduino IDE Serial Plot can also be used, but the timestamp needs to be removed from the data to make the graph legible.
+* Data can be logged to the Serial Monitor, Serial Plotter or PLX-DAQ for Microsoft Excel, by menu selection.